jboss-set/jboss-streams/README.md

 When adding additional components to a stream, please ensure that you add the component to all of the streams that it belongs, along with the relevant repository branch.
 For example, Hal belongs to wildfly and jboss-eap-6.4.z so it must be added to both streams for completeness.

+After your change, you can also validate the streams.json file with external tool https://jsonformatter.curiousconcept.com/ for example